Ledders26/Makers-Goals/week_3.md

 ### Goals for today

+**Spend a bit more time with Dash to complete yesterdays work** As I had to finish early, we're going to revisit the afternoon challenge and try and complete a few more steps ahead of the afternoon.
+I will measure this just by the amount of time we spend (plan is 45 mins to an hour)

+**Start watching takeaway exemplar**
+I believe it's a 90 minute video, so if I can spend 25 mins each day I will have watched it by the end of the week, so to measure success today, I want to have watched first 25 mins at least

 ### Summary

+In the morning we had an intro to HTTP process modelling, then I spent 30 mins with Dash to make up for the lost time from yesterday and then pair coding with Peter

 ### General Notes:

+Process modelling for HTTP seems far more binary - there's less interpretation/freedom than their is for defining classes etc.  But I think I prefer that!
+Was a good session.
+Then Dash and I cleared off a few more steps on the daily challenge before I paired with Peter.
+Had a good session and have started work on the actual Battle application after an intro to how Sinatra and capybara works.

 ### Did I have fun?

+Yes - it's fun learning new things which definitely this week has been doing

 ### Am I a better programmer?

+Yes, learnt some starting tips on creating and testing web sites, using capybara and Sinatra.
+Also the modelling session was good to help us work out how we're going to create them

 ### What do I want to do tomorrow?

+* Watch another 25 mins of the exemplar
+* After watching the start of the emeplar, maybe go back and find some exercises on Doubling - I understand the idea, but some of what I saw opened my eyes to more you can do with them!

 ### Have I completed today's goals?

+Yes

 ## Day 3: